 8. What’s your views on Dawkins, Harris, and Hitchens?

-I love them all.
 While I don’t agree with everything each of them has said, they are each very important thinkers and speakers in our world today and are making (or have made) such significant changes in the world with their work, that I have no choice but to admire them.
 I think they are demonized and often their words are taken out of context and misunderstood, which is to be expected.
 Each of them are human beings and fallible and may not articulate every last thought they have as they might have wished to.
-There is an easy way, however, to verify that the criticism of the things these men said are true, and that is to seek out the bit of writing or speaking that the comment in question was taken from, and look at it in context of the whole piece.
+There is an easy way, however, to verify that the criticism of the things these men said is true, and that is to seek out the bit of writing or speaking that the comment in question was taken from, and look at it in the context of the whole piece.
 In other words, do your own research and go right to the source.
 Often, these things are blown way out of proportion.

 9. Do you consider yourself a weak atheist or a strong atheist?

 I am almost a strong atheist.
 The only thing that keeps me from being a strong atheist, is that I think it’s kind of arrogant to say you know for sure there either is or is not a god.
 While I find the entire idea of a god absurd, and I think that certain accounts of a god are not possible, I still can’t know for certain that there is no god at all, of any sort.
-So, I am an agnostic atheist, on the cusp of strong, but without demonstrable evidence either way, that won’t change.
+So, I am an agnostic atheist, on the cusp of strong, but without demonstrable evidence, either way, that won’t change.

 10. How can you prove that God doesn’t exist?